 listed building grade II

-Local licensing authority for Walberswick is Suffolk Coastal
+Local licensing authority for Walberswick is East Suffolk

-The 600 year old Inn is situated in the heart of settlement, near to the village green and just a stone's throw from the beach.
+The 600 year old Inn is situated in the heart of the settlement, near to the village green and just a stone's throw from the beach.
 Internally it has many seating areas and historic features.
-Disabled toilet.

-It can be very busy for food a weekends in summer.
+It can be very busy for food at weekends in summer.

 Smugglers' tunnels between the Bell and the beach have been uncovered, though apparently they have since collapsed.

 Lunchtime meals (not just snacks)

 Restaurant or separate dining area

 Pub is accessible to disabled customers